terminatorul/xref-tag/README.md

 # xref-tag

+## Discontinued
+While it worked for the most part on my work projects, `xref-tag` development is now discontinued, mostly because of issues integrating with the (undocumented) scons API.

+## What is xref-tags

 SConstruct Tools and Builders for generating tag and cross-reference files on Linux for C and C++.

 A "tag" here is the file position where a symbol (a function, class, variable, ...) is defined in